 Since its founding in 1948, Brandeis has established itself as an important national and international center for teaching and research.
 It currently ranks in the top tier of universities in the United States.

 Brandeis students must complete 32 courses in order to graduate.
 In addition to completing the requirements for at least one major, students must complete Brandeis’ General University requirements:

 - One class from the School of Science

 - One class from the School of Humanities

 - One class from the School of Social Science

 - One class from the School of Creative Arts

 - One non-western and comparative studies course

 - Two physical education classes

 Learn more about graduation requirements for Brandeis undergraduates on the academic advising website.
-Special features of Brandeis’ curricular offerings include the First-Year Seminar, the Justice Brandeis Semester, and the Experiential and Community-Engaged Learning program.
+Special features of Brandeis’ curricular offerings include the First-Year Seminar, the Justice Brandeis Semester, and the Experiential Learning and Teaching program.